Strawberry Shortcake Two Ways

 In a large bowl, combine the flour, sugar, baking powder, salt.
 Work in the cold butter with a pastry cutter or your fingers (but work quickly if the latter so that you do not warm the butter with your fingers).
 Add the buttermilk and stir the mixture with a fork until a shaggy dough forms.

 Place the dough onto a clean work surface and form the dough into a rectangle if cutting the biscuits with a knife, or into a circle if using a round biscuit cutter, ½-inch thick.
-It will be crumbly at first but was your form the shape it will form a more cohesive dough.
+It will be crumbly at first but as you form the shape it will form a more cohesive dough.
 Cut the biscuits using a knife or biscuit cutter, making clean, decisive cuts (do not twist the biscuit cutter, for example, to make the cut).
 Place each biscuit on the lined sheet pan.

 ILOC tip: do not twist the biscuit cutter back and forth to make the cut.
 If you do, it might impede the biscuits from rising well, crushing those lovely layers of flour and butter you worked hard to create.